shixingli/BankGUI/README.md

 # BankGUI
-A bank GUI
-1.Javav Bank.java to compile

-2.Java Bank to run

-3.Default Manager:Louis,pwd:1234

-4.Default Customer: dbreynolds, pwd:890cloverfield; blive, pwd:123456; deadpool,pwd:48
+A bank GUI with functionality allowing customers to withdraw and deposit accounts as well as for manager to oversee these accounts:

+Client Code:
+HashMap<String, Customer> map = new HashMap<String, Customer>();
+Bank mybank = new Bank(map);
+mybank.open();

+Default Manager:
+  uid: Louis
+  pwd: 1234